diderikvw/open-design-magazine-website/README.md

 Open Design Magazine is digitally provided for free (gratis), the physical version can be ordered to print locally for a fee (TBD).

+## Why Open Design Magazine?
+The Internet makes global sharing of knowledge and information possible at the speed of light.
+The development of cheap computer-controlled fabrication machines and design software puts R&D in the hands of many and makes local fabrication possible.

+We believe that the combination of these two is very powerful, especially when collaboration and sharing are built in by design, using the principles of Open Source.
+For physical things we use the designations "Open Design" and "Open Source Hardware" in this context.

+We see a growing grass-roots movement of pioneering communities using these tools and principles, actively working to solve real-world problems.
+We believe that there is a real opportunity here, with local communities becoming more resilient and more independent, providing in their own needs.

+With Open Design Magazine we want to support this movement, by showing real-world results, letting people tell their stories, cross-polluting the in-crowd and inspiring a broader audience by showing a viable alternative.

 ## Creation process
 The magazine is created in 5 phases: